Psepho/style/README.md

 # style
-Style resources for Psepho documents
+Style resources for Psepho documents.
+Pretty basic at the moment.